 When are estimates/prepayments/withholding of tax due in the Philippines?
 For example: monthly, annually, both, and so on.

 Local employers are responsible for the withholding and remittance of the correct amount of tax from the compensation income of his/her employees.
 The tax withheld has to be remitted to the BIR within 10 days after the close of each calendar month, except for the withholding tax for the month of December, which must be paid not later than 15 January of the following year, to the authorized agent bank or collection agent of the BIR.
 However, if the local employer is enrolled under the Electronic Filing and Payment System (EFPS), the deadline for electronically filing the applicable withholding tax returns and paying the taxes due thereon shall be five days later than the deadline set above.
 If the employer fails to withhold and remit the correct amount of tax, such tax shall be collected from the employer together with the penalties or additions to the tax otherwise applicable.

 The local employer is required to report the amount of compensation income tax withheld for the year using BIR Form 1604CF (Annual Information Return of Income Tax Withheld on Compensation and Final Withholding Taxes) on or before 31 January of the year following the taxable year.

 The amount of taxes withheld by the employer is creditable against the annual income tax due of the employee.

 Is there any Relief for Foreign Taxes in the Philippines?
 For example, a foreign tax credit (FTC) system, double taxation treaties, and so on?

-In case of citizens of the Philippines, the amount of income taxes paid during the taxable year to any foreign country may be used as credits against Philippine income taxes.
+In case of tax resident citizens of the Philippines, the amount of income taxes paid during the taxable year to any foreign country may be used as credits against Philippine income taxes.

 What are the general tax credits that may be claimed in the Philippines?
 Please list below.